FasterXML/jackson-jaxrs-providers/README.md

 ### Usage: registering supporting datatypes module

-As of Jackson 2.8, there is a small supporting datatype module, `jackson-datatype-jaxrs` (see under `datatypes/`).
+Starting with Jackson 2.8, there is a small supporting datatype module, `jackson-datatype-jaxrs` (see under `datatypes/`).
 It will not be auto-registered automatically (unless user calls `ObjectMapper.findAndRegisterModules()`); instead, user has to register it by normal means: